raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 +   set gpio (7 v) to output [low v] ::extension
 ```

-Now the motor turns on, and shows which motor and which direction, then quickly turn off again.
+Now the motor turns on, and shows which motor and direction, then quickly turn off again.
 Press the **7** key to test it.

 --- /task ---